-When you have psoriasis, a chronic inflammatory disease, it’s completely normal to feel self-conscious about your skin.
-When red, scaly lesions pop up on your hands, face, or legs, they can attract unwanted attention.
-For some people living with psoriasis, this can erode confidence and even lead to social isolation and depression.
+When you have psoriasis, it’s completely normal to feel self-conscious about your skin.
+Scaly lesions that pop up on your hands, face, or legs can attract unwanted attention.
+For some people, living with this chronic inflammatory skin condition can erode confidence and even lead to social isolation and depression.

 “I’ve kept it hidden from family and close friends for 34 years,” one member said.
 “It has impacted my life in very negative ways.”